TacoGuy21/Greatsword-V3/README.md

 ![JustAImage](https://user-images.githubusercontent.com/119009502/233846585-d725d79c-6e1a-4b29-b2be-3f247ed6d9e5.png)

 ##### Only deploy this with CodeSandbox and/or Render.

+If you enjoy Greatsword, be sure to check out https://github.com/CosmicProxy-DEV/Cosmic-Unblocker (Better proxy by me)

 This is the sequel to GreatSword v1 (deleted).
 Greatsword was a proxy I made, but it had very outdated scripts compared to new tech.
 <br>
 I made this repo to hopefully modernize Greatsword, and keep its feel.